gagglepod/pausefordramaticeffect.com/src/content/s1-chapter4-freeze.md

 ## Overview

-We meet Douglas Dire as he discovers a very interesting ring.
+Where Douglas Dire finally gets a glimpse of his watcher only to have the sighting resurrect a memory he thought he had buried back in Iraq 15 years ago.

 ## Play Now

-<audio id="player" controls type="audio/mpeg" src="https://op3.dev/e/storage.googleapis.com/storage.oncetold.net/80000001/20800001/pause-ch1-ring-2021-remaster.mp3">Your browser does not support the audio element.</audio>
+<audio id="player" controls type="audio/mpeg" src="https://op3.dev/e/storage.googleapis.com/storage.oncetold.net/80000001/20800005/pause-ch4-freeze-2021-remaster.mp3">Your browser does not support the audio element.</audio>

 ## About the Show